 Kitchen safety rules may not sound nearly as glamorous as the exciting creations that you make in your kitchen, but they are not something we should ignore either!
 The kitchen is a place of adventure, fun and imagination, but that doesn’t mean it comes without its hazards.
-Understanding some of the basic kitchen dangers can help you achieve your culinary goals, while also minimising your risk or the risk of your loved one’s safety when in the kitchen.
+Understanding the basic kitchen dangers can help you achieve your culinary goals, while also minimising your risk or the risk of your loved one’s safety when in the kitchen.

 Heat and blades need to be handled the proper way to avoid cuts, burns or other potentially serious accidents.
-Let’s take a look at some of the kitchen rule basics so you can enjoy spending a fun but also safe time in the kitchen.
+Let’s take a look at some of the kitchen rule basics, so you can enjoy spending a fun but also safe time in the kitchen.

 Your basic kitchen safety rules

 Possible hot splatters or sharp falling objects in the kitchen mean that you should try and wear clothing that covers your arms and feet when in the kitchen.
 Loosely hanging clothing can also pose a risk of falling down into food or even catching alight, so be sure to either role up the cuffs of your sleeves or change into something more suitable before you start cooking.

 Use knives the right way